Akatsuki667/holbertonschool-simple_shell/README.md

 - Handle special characters : ", ', `, \, *, &, #
 - Be able to move the cursor.
 - Handle commands with arguments.

+# Simple Shell 0.2

+## Description
+Simple shell 0.1 +

+### Expectation
+- Handle command lines with arguments

+# Simple Shell 0.3

+## Description
+Simple shell 0.2 +

+### Expectation
+- Handle the PATH
+- Fork must not be called if the command doesn’t exist